-In what is now Santiago de Compostela, the alleged tomb of Saint James was found by the bishop Theodemar of Iria.
-This took place in the early 9th century, during the Kingdom of Asturias period.
-A new settlement arose around the place of discovery and later came to be known as Santiago de Compostela.
+In what is now Santiago de Compostela, the alleged tomb of Saint James was found by bishop Theodemar of Iria.
+This occurred in the early 9th century, during the Kingdom of Asturias period.
+A new settlement arose around the place of discovery and later became known as Santiago de Compostela.

-An important thing to mention here is that the cult of Saint James of Compostela was not the only one to emerge in medieval Spain.
-In fact, there were a lot of region-specific cults in 10th century northern Iberia, such as Saint Aemilian in Castile or Saint Eulalia in Oviedo.
+It is important to mention that the cult of Saint James of Compostela was not the only one to emerge in medieval Spain.
+In fact, there were many region-specific cults in 10th century northern Iberia, such as Saint Aemilian in Castile or Saint Eulalia in Oviedo.

-In any case, Santiago de Compostela became a much more politically important town during the 10th century, and several kings, such as Bermudo II or Ordoño IV, were crowned in its cathedral.
-During the same century, Santiago de Compostela was repeatedly attacked by Muslim invaders and Viking raiders, which lead to the fortification of the entire town.
+In any case, Santiago de Compostela became much more politically important during the 10th century, and several kings, such as Bermudo II or Ordoño IV, were crowned in its cathedral.
+During the same century, Santiago de Compostela was repeatedly attacked by Muslim invaders and Viking raiders, which led to the fortification of the entire town.

-By the mid-1100s, the pilgrimage to the tomb of Saint James was not a Galician-only affair anymore – Santiago de Compostela became a place of pan-European importance.
-In the course of the following century, the only other places that were as revered and visited by Catholics all over Europe were Jerusalem and Rome.
-During this same time, the town became an archbishopric, which, in turn, increased its population and attracted even more pilgrims.
+By the mid-1100s, the pilgrimage to Saint James’s tomb was no longer a Galician-only affair.
+Santiago de Compostela became a place of pan-European importance.
+In the course of the following century, the only other places that were as revered and visited by Christianity from all over Europe were Jerusalem and Rome.
+During this same time, it became an archbishopric, which, in turn, increased its population and attracted even more pilgrims.

-Centuries later, during the Napoleonic Wars, the town was sacked by the French.
-The consequence of this was the disappearance of the apostle’s remains, which were found nearly 100 years later in one of the cathedral’s cists, where the monks have hidden the relics from the French army.
-Nowadays, Santiago de Compostela has a population of nearly 100,000 and an increasingly diversified economy, although most of the city’s wealth still comes from tourism.
+Centuries later, the French sacked Santiago during the Napoleonic Wars.
+One of the consequences was the disappearance of the apostle’s remains.
+They were found nearly 100 years later in one of the cathedral’s cists, where the monks had hidden the relics from the French army.
+Today, Santiago de Compostela has a population of nearly 100,000 and an increasingly diversified economy, although most of the city’s income still comes from tourism.

 She tried to trick the disciples and get them killed by a dragon and wild bulls, but, as the legend goes, these beasts calmed down and submitted to the disciples once they saw them carrying a Christian cross.
 Eventually, the disciples managed to reach their destination and bury Saint James at a location that is now known as Santiago de Compostela.
-For more read who was Santiago.
+Read this for more about who Santiago was.

 Why go to Santiago de Compostela?

-Just like all other pilgrimages, the pilgrimage to this extraordinary Spanish city is done to pay homage to the relics.
-In this case, these would be the remains of Saint James (Santiago el Mayor in Spanish) who was, curiously, also a pilgrim in his time and went to many places in what are today Spain and Portugal.
-As you may have already guessed, that is precisely why Saint James is called “the patron of all pilgrims”.
+Just like all other pilgrimages, the pilgrimage to this extraordinary Spanish city is to pay homage to the relics.
+In this case, the remains of Saint James (Santiago el Mayor in Spanish), who was, curiously, also a pilgrim in his time and went to many places in what are today Spain and Portugal.
+As you may have already guessed, that is precisely why Saint James is “the patron saint of all pilgrims.”

-And even though the Way of St. James (which is the English name for the network of European routes that lead to Santiago de Compostela) was immensely popular in the middle ages, it was gradually abandoned and fell into disuse during the 19th and 20th centuries.
-The main reason behind this is the French Revolution (1789 – 1799), which caused an intense secularization of European society and led to the confiscation of much of the infrastructure that was important to the Camino pilgrims.
+And even though the Way of St. James (which is the English name for the network of European routes that lead to Santiago de Compostela) was immensely popular in the middle ages, it was gradually abandoned.
+It fell into disuse during the 19th and 20th centuries.
+The main reason was the French Revolution (1789 – 1799), which caused an intense secularization of European society.
+This led to important infrastructure for the Camino pilgrims being confiscated.

-However, in the late 20th century, there was a great effort to recover the Camino de Santiago in any way possible – the pilgrims were provided with new infrastructure in many places and new roads were built (and pilgrim routes established) in numerous sections of the network.
+However, in the late 20th century, a great effort began to recover the Camino de Santiago in any way possible.
+Pilgrims were provided with new infrastructure in many places, and new roads were built (and pilgrim routes established) in numerous network sections.
 This newfound accessibility is one of the reasons why the number of people making their way to Santiago de Compostela increases with each passing year.

 However, the availability of the routes is still just one reason why people make an enormous effort to reach the Cathedral of Santiago on foot.
 The motivations are varied, and there are as many of them as there are people walking the Way of Saint James.

-While it’s true that most people go to this city for religious reasons, a lot of them do so because of the cultural aspects of the entire journey.
-Obviously, a lot of pilgrims do it for their own, personal reasons, while some make the pilgrimage because of the good things they heard from people who traveled there previously.
+While it’s true that most people go to this city for religious and spiritual reasons, many do so because of the cultural aspects of the entire journey.
+Obviously, many pilgrims do it for personal reasons, while some make the pilgrimage because of the good things they heard from people who traveled there previously.
 In any case, each motivation to visit Santiago de Compostela has its own set of nuances.

-Another important thing to mention here is that Santiago de Compostela is home to thousands of students, due to its University of Santiago de Compostela.
+Santiago de Compostela is home to thousands of students attending the University of Santiago de Compostela.
 The university is one of the oldest in continuous operation and was established more than 500 years ago.
 The university is divided into three campuses, two of which are located in Santiago de Compostela itself (the South Campus and the North Campus).

 Santiago de Compostela Cathedral

-There are many places worth visiting in this Galician city, but none of them are as important (or as breathtaking) as the Cathedral of Santiago de Compostela.
-Located in the very heart of the city, this church is not only one of the most beautiful buildings of this type in Spain, but also in the entire world.
+There are many places worth visiting in this Galician city, but none of them are as important or as breathtaking as the Cathedral of Santiago de Compostela.
+Located in the very heart of the city, the cathedral is not only one of the most beautiful buildings of this type in Spain but also in the entire world.

-Along with St. Thomas Cathedral in India and St. Peter’s Basilica in the Vatican, Santiago de Compostela Cathedral is only one of three existing churches that were built over the remains of Jesus’ apostles.
+Along with St. Thomas Cathedral in India and St. Peter’s Basilica in the Vatican, Santiago de Compostela Cathedral is only one of three existing churches built over Jesus’ apostles’ remains.
 It is a marvelous example of Romanesque architecture and a place where millions of pilgrims from all over Europe and the world have made their way in the last thousand years.

 Welcoming the pilgrims are the Obradoiro Facade, one of the most lavish Baroque facades on the planet, and a massive doorway with over 200 religious figurines called Portico de la Gloria.
-The interior of the Catedral is extraordinary in every sense of the word – attending a mass in this church provides the pilgrim with an inspiring spiritual experience.
-By the way, the pilgrim mass is held twice a day – at noon and at 7:30 PM.
+The interior of the Catedral is extraordinary in every sense of the word.
+Attending a mass in this church provides the pilgrim with an inspiring spiritual experience.
+The pilgrim mass is held twice daily, at noon and 7:30 PM.

-Whether you’re a pilgrim or not, this Galician city is a very rewarding destination with many things to see and do – there’s no doubt about that.
-Besides the magnificent cathedral we’ve mentioned above, there are many other attractions worth paying a visit to, and these are:
+Whether you’re a pilgrim or not, this Galician city is a very rewarding destination with many things to see and do.
+Besides the magnificent cathedral I’ve mentioned above, there are many other attractions worth paying a visit to, and these are:

 Plaza del Obradoiro

-The name of the square, on the other hand, translates to “Workshop Square”.
-As you can already guess, this name has its origins in the old times when the cathedral was still under construction and there were a lot of stonemasons working on it.
+On the other hand, the square’s name translates to “Workshop Square.”
+As you can already guess, this name originates from the old times when the cathedral was still under construction and many stonemasons were working on it.

-Besides the cathedral, this historic Plaza is surrounded by a couple of other important landmarks as well.
-These include the Monastery of San Martiño Pinario, Hostal de los Reyes Católicos, the Colegio de San Jerónimo, as well as the Santiago City Hall (Pazo de Raxoi).
+Besides the cathedral, this historic Plaza is surrounded by other important landmarks.
+These include the Monastery of San Martiño Pinario, Hostal de los Reyes Católicos, the Colegio de San Jerónimo, and the Santiago City Hall (Pazo de Raxoi).

 Casco Antiguo (Old Town)

-The historic Old Town that we have mentioned above forms the center of Santiago de Compostela and is listed as a World Heritage Site by UNESCO.
+UNESCO lists the historic Old Town of Santiago de Compostela as a World Heritage Site.
 The Old Town extends south of the Plaza de las Platerías and is absolutely worth checking out, whether you decide to do it on your own or by booking a tour.

-At the center are two streets that are parallel to each other – Rúa del Villar and Rúa Nueva.
-The former of the two streets is particularly famous for Casa del Deán, which is an 18th-century building with gorgeous facade decorations.
-Taking a walk along these arcaded streets means seeing a lot of traditional buildings and experiencing the hustle and bustle of Santiago de Compostela – here, you will find a lot of boutiques, restaurants, cafes, and souvenir shops.
+At the center are two streets that are parallel to each other, the Rúa del Villar and Rúa Nueva.
+The former is particularly famous for Casa del Deán, which is an 18th-century building with gorgeous facade decorations.
+By taking a walk along these arcaded streets, you will see a lot of traditional buildings and experience the hustle and bustle of Santiago de Compostela.
+You will find a lot of boutiques, restaurants, cafes, and souvenir shops.